-Losing weight is achieved by eating a balance, nutritious meal and getting plenty of exercise.
-However, once someone has a BMI of 40 or more, this simply isn’t suitable anymore.
-They will no longer respond to these types of lifestyle changes, and they are also in real danger of developing various other, potentially life threatening, diseases.
+Losing weight is achieved by eating a balanced, nutritious meal and getting plenty of exercises.
+However, once someone has a BMI of 40 or more, this isn’t suitable anymore.
+They will no longer respond to these types of lifestyle changes, and they are also in real danger of developing various other potentially life-threatening diseases.
 For them,.

-While people often talk about bariatric procedures as if they are all the same, there are actually many different ones out there.
-For example, there is the sleeve gastrectomy, the gastric bypass, the gastric band, and the gastric balloon.
+While people often talk about bariatric procedures as if they are all the same, there are many different ones.
+For example, the sleeve gastrectomy, the gastric bypass, the gastric band, and the gastric balloon.
 All of them are different but have the same goal: to help you lose weight quickly.

 RELATED ARTICLES :

 While there are many different types of surgeries, they can be broadly categorized as restrictive, malabsorptive, or a combination of the two.
 These procedures can be performed in one of two ways, being open or laparoscopically.
 Let’s take a look.

 Open and Laparoscopic Methods

 Traditionally, bariatric surgery was performed as open surgery.
 This means that the stomach was opened up through a long incision across the lower abdomen.
 There were significant problems with this procedure, not in the least the long recovery time.
 Most people would require a full week stay in hospital to recover, and it would take many weeks before they could return to work and become physical again.
 Furthermore, because the wound is bigger, there is also a bigger chance of complications, including hernias and infections.

 Today, the majority of procedures are performed laparoscopically.
 This means that they are minimally invasive because surgeons only make several small incisions in different parts of the abdomen.
 Most surgeons make between four and six entry ports, but this is now also being reduced.
 Each port allows for a different instrument to be inserted, including a small camera.